Raphoulfifou/CyanLib/README.md

 #### ✅ List of features :

     - ChatUtils :
-        - sendPlayerMessage -> send a messagee to the player, but with the ability to send messages using translation files, or just send a message in one language (which will not be translated)
+        - sendPlayerMessage -> send a messagee to the player, but with the ability to send them using translation files, or just send the message in one language (which will not be translated)